Rila: Settlements, transportation and economy

 The most important sectors of the local economy are tourism, services, industry and agriculture.
-The aboundant water resources are utilised by some of Bulgaria's largest hydro power plants, the most important of them being fuelled by the Belmeken Dam in East Rila — Chaira Pumped Storage Hydro Power Plant (864 MW), Belmeken Pumped Storage Hydro Power Plant (375 MW), Sestrimo Hydro Power Plant (240 MW) and Momina Klisura Hydroelectric Power Station (120 MW).
+The abundant water resources are utilised by some of Bulgaria's largest hydro power plants, the most important of them being fueled by the Belmeken Dam in East Rila — Chaira Pumped Storage Hydro Power Plant (864 MW), Belmeken Pumped Storage Hydro Power Plant (375 MW), Sestrimo Hydro Power Plant (240 MW) and Momina Klisura Hydroelectric Power Station (120 MW).
 Chaira is the largest pumped storage HPP in South-eastern Europe.
+They form the Belmeken–Sestrimo–Chaira Hydropower Cascade, the biggest and most complex hydroelectric complex in Bulgaria, with a combined installed capacity of 1,599 MW.
 At an elevation of 1,900 m is located the second biggest reservoir in Rila, Beli Iskar, constructed between 1939 and 1945, that provides 25% of Sofia's potable water and powers a small 16 MW hydro power station.
 At an elevation of 2,394 m, Kalin is the highest reservoir in the Balkans.
 Rila accounts for 6% of Bulgaria's timber resources.
 Manufacturing industry is centred in Blagoevgrad, Dupnitsa, Samokov, Razlog and Belovo; the main sectors are food processing, machine building, pharmaceutical and paper mills.